skellis46/finger-pointing-moon/case-for-support.md

 ### who will be most interested in the outcomes?

-The history of practice-research has been dogged by epistemic uncertainty.
-This uncertainty can be characterised by two distinct epistemic positions: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research;[e.g. @nelson_practice_2013; @noauthor_ref2021_2019] 2) artistic artefacts themselves contain and communicate research findings.
+The history of practice-research has been dogged by epistemic uncertainty that can be characterised by two distinct positions: 1) artistic artefacts require a written statement that synthesises the epistemic status or findings of the research;[e.g. @nelson_practice_2013; @noauthor_ref2021_2019] 2) artistic artefacts themselves contain and communicate research findings.[e.g. @borgdorff_conflict_2012]

 Both positions have inherent problems.